wetling23/logicmonitor-posh-module/README.md

 - From GitHub: Save `/bin/<version>/LogicMonitor/<files>` to your module directory

 # Behavior changes
+## 1.0.1.48
+- Get-LogicMonitorDevice
+  - Changed the output so that all parameter discard properties from LogicMontior (e.g. total) and just return the "item(s)".
 ## 1.0.1.43
 - Get-LogicMonitorAlert
   - Added free-form filters (formatted as a hash table).
 If a key is provided, that is not supported by the API, it will be removed.